wibitchain/dslink/docs/implementation.md

 # DsLink Node.js Implementation Document

-This document focuses on the Node.js implementation of the Sidetree protocol.
+This document focuses on the Node.js implementation of the DsLink protocol.

 ## Overview